cosmicjs/static-multi-language-app/README.md

 2. You then can use the bundled Cosmic Language Library to render and change languages on the fly.

 ## Article
-For further reading, checkout the article [article-link](https://cosmicjs.com/blog/how-to-build-a-multi-language-static-website-without-ajax).
+For further reading, checkout the Cosmic JS article [article-link](https://cosmicjs.com/blog/how-to-build-a-multi-language-static-website-without-ajax).

 ## Getting Started
 ### Install